 Working during studies

 Whilst you are in the UK under the conditions of a student visa, studying must be your main priority.
 It is your responsibility to check what has been written on your vignette (visa in your passport) or Biometric Residence Permit to ensure that you do not breach the conditions of your visa.
-Therefore, before taking any paid work it is vital that you discuss your plans with your supervisor or personal tutor.
+Therefore, before taking any work it is vital that you discuss your plans with your supervisor or personal tutor.

-You should also keep in mind that, as a full-time student, it is expected that you complete your studies in the within the usual timeframe for your course of study.
+You should also keep in mind that, as a full-time student, it is expected that you complete your studies within the usual timeframe for your course of study.
 Extensions requested as a result of a student having neglected his or her studies in favour of taking up paid employment would not normally be approved.

 Prospective students, student visitors and all other visitor categories carry a work prohibition.